The Penn Incline descends from the Hill

 and the lower station along Carson Street.

 The sign at the entrace to the lower station

 Incline scaling the Mount Washington slope in 1908.

 The Duquesne Incline

-has been transporting riders up and down Coal Hill for over 130 years.
+here in 1908, has been transporting passengers for over 135 years.

 The Duquesne Incline celebrates Pittsburgh